rust-lang/book/src/ch15-01-box.md

 #### More Information About the Cons List

-A *cons list* is a data structure that comes from the Lisp programming language and its dialects and is made up of nested pairs, and is the Lisp version of a linked list.
+A *cons list* is a data structure that comes from the Lisp programming language and its dialects, it is made up of nested pairs, and is the Lisp version of a linked list.
 Its name comes from the `cons` function (short for “construct function”) in Lisp that constructs a new pair from its two arguments.
 By calling `cons` on a pair consisting of a value and another pair, we can